Seven more corona patients die in Faisalabad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-FAISALABAD: Seven more patients died from the COVID-19 in the city while 78 people tested positive during the last two days.
+FAISALABAD: Seven more corona patients died while 66 others tested positive during the last two days here.

-According to a spokesperson for the Health Department, the number of deaths had reached 344 since March this year.
-He said that 1,907 coronavirus tests were conducted in public and private sector laboratories during the same period.
-He said that total active cases in Faisalabad were 362 while 6,660 patients had so far been recovered.
-He said that 550 beds were allocated at the Allied Hospital and 85 at the DHQ Hospital for the COVID-19 patients, adding that 109 patients, including 34 confirmed, were under treatment at the Allied Hospital while 37, including two confirmed, had been admitted to the DHQ Hospital.
+According to the Health Department’s spokesperson, the number of deaths had reached 353 since March last year.

-Commissioner visits FIC: Commissioner Saqib Manan visited the Faisalabad Institute of Cardiology here on Thursday.
+He said that 1,281 coronavirus tests were conducted in public and private sector laboratories, adding that total active cases in Faisalabad were 474 while 6,661 patients had so far been recovered.

-He went to different wards and inquired after the patients and prayed for their early recovery.
-He also inquired about the medical facilities being provided to them.
-He checked the record of angiography and cardiac surgery of the patients and directed the administration for providing them all-out treatment facilities.
-He expressed satisfaction over the performance of the hospital and said that the FIC was a blessing for the people of the region.
+He said 550 beds were allocated at the Allied Hospital and 85 at the DHQ Hospital for the COVID-19 patients, adding that 109 patients, including 34 confirmed, were under treatment at the Allied Hospital while 37, including seven confirmed, had been admitted to the DHQ Hospital.